 NEW IDEAS USE OLD BUILDINGS

 Following a successful first phase of an ongoing capital campaign, The Luminary is moving forward with plans for a new location at 2701-7 Cherokee Street.
-The 13,000 sq/ft complex in the center of the burgeoning arts district will host an expansive gallery, venue, studios, workshop space, and housing for international artists-in-residence.
-The move will take place in phases, with a projected open date of Spring 2013 following extensive renovations.
+The 16,000 sq/ft complex in the center of the burgeoning arts district will host an expansive gallery, venue, studios, workshop space, and housing for international artists-in-residence.
+The move will take place in phases, with a projected open date of Fall 2013 following extensive renovations.
 The new space will be a unique asset in the region as an incubator for art, music and cultural projects, bringing together diverse resources and public events into one fluid location.

 OVERVIEW OF THE PROJECT

 The Luminary launched in 2007 in a former convent as an artist-run resourcing organization.
 In the past 5 years, we have quickly grown, initiating acclaimed exhibitions, an ambitious concert series, an international artist-in-residence program and independent projects such as Temporary Art Review, AV Equipment Library, and FORM Contemporary Design Show.
 In December 2011, we announced plans to move to Cherokee Street as the next step in our commitment to develop a sustainable platform for supporting artists in our region.
 In searching for the best location for that vision, we sought out a number of possible options before moving forward with 2701-7 Cherokee Street, a historic corner complex at Cherokee and Ohio.
-The building will require a complete renovation beginning in October 2012 and continuing through Spring 2013.
+The building will require a complete renovation beginning in October 2012.
 This building allows us to develop sustainably with a lower initial cost, keeping our overhead manageable and allowing us to invest more directly in the programs and events that have gotten us here.
 Visit our Capital Campaign FAQ page for more details about the move.

 Over 500 individuals and businesses have donated to get us to this point.
 We currently have approximately $75,000 raised for initial renovations and operating expenses during the construction period, as well as approximately $30,000 in restricted funds.
 The funds from the first phase of fundraising will directly go to: